emmaajoku/countryDirectories/README.md

-# Usagetracker Service API
+# CountrDirectory Service API

 ## Running the application
-This application depends on a couple of services to run fully.
+This application depends on a couple of container to run fully.
 The command below would build and start all dependent containers and take you into the bash temrinal of the main (`country-directory`) container:

 $ ./bin/start_docker.sh